-Pre-assembly will begin with the left or driver's side of the vehicle.
-All pictures show the left side unless noted otherwise.
 Select one air helper spring and an upper bracket from your kit.
-Thread the air fitting into the inflation hole in the top of the spring see Figure "A".
-Tighten the air fitting so that the nylon ring contacts the top of the air spring and then tighten 1/4 turn to snug the fitting.
+Before attaching the air spring to the upper bracket, thread the air fitting into the spring see Figure "A".
+Tighten the air fitting so as to make contact with the nylon ring and then tighten 1/4 turn to snug the fitting.
 No thread sealant is needed.
-Align the air spring's threaded mounting holes with the mounting holes on the upper bracket.
-Attach the upper bracket to the air spring using two 3/8" $-16 \times 3/4$ " flanged hex bolts.
-Select a lower bracket and orient it so that the lip will be closest to the tire see Figure "A".
-Fasten the lower bracket to the air spring using a 3/8" $-16 \times 3/4$ " flanged hex bolt through the center slot in the lower bracket see Figure "A" (finger tight).
+Align the threaded mounting holes of the air spring with the mounting holes of the upper bracket and attach the upper bracket using the 3/8" -16 x 3/4" flanged hex bolts.
+Select one lower bracket and place the bracket so the lip of the lower bracket will be next to the tire see Figure "A".
+Fasten using a 3/8"-16 x 3/4" flange lock bolt through the center slot into the threaded hole in the air spring (finger tight).
+Note that this bolt will be tightened in Step 4.